osmandapp/docs/content/osmand/widgets/quick-action.md

 - Menu → Configure screen → Quick action → &#8230;&#124; → Add action (The plus symbol also gives an option to add new actions to the list)
 - On the map click on the Quick action icon → Add action

-First you need to select [type of the action](#quick-actions-types) and then you could change its name and parameters, some action types have own parameters.
+First you need to select [type of the action](#quick-actions-types) and then you could change its name and parameters ([See below](#quick-actions-types) which parameters could be configured for each action type).
 Every action should have a unique name.

 ### Reorder actions
 {% data reusables.general.image-needs-to-be-updated %}